yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data.md

 ## Create backups

-The **Backups** page allows you to create new backups that start immediately, as follows:
+The universe **Backups** page allows you to create new backups that start immediately, as follows:

-1. Click **Backup now** to open the dialog shown in the following illustration:
+1. Navigate to the universe and select **Backups**, then click **Backup now** to open the dialog shown in the following illustration:

     ![Backup](/images/yp/create-backup-new-3.png)